-The Cabinet Office has advised that the final use date for GCSx email accounts will be the 31st March 2019.
+The Cabinet Office closed the GCSx email service on 31st March 2019.

 As such, please be aware that GCSx email accounts will cease to receive and send email as of 31st March 2019.